Upcoming Events at the Museum

 From exhibit performances, to Sunday afternoon explorations, we invite you to dive more deeply into local history with us.

-Colorscapes artist Elizabeth Payne discusses her work and career as an artist.
+30 Wet Dogs artist Will van Overbeek discusses his photography and career as an artist.

 Join us on the NCHM front lawn for a night of Moth-style true personal stories told by Austin's funniest and most poignant comedians and storytellers.